Eight questions to a Concept/Retail Designer

 Fitting rooms.
 Make them big and welcoming so you change the whole customer experience.
 A bit of everyday luxury.

 Make it easy to get the right information and get inspired to move on.
-Create different hubs in and around the warehouse, with strong personalised seamless Omni experiences.
+Create different hubs in and around the warehouse, with strong personalized seamless Omni experiences.
 Make big decisions easy.

 Healthier approach.
 Fresh and local product’s that are offered in an inviting and effective way.

 Cooking with less waste.
-How to create an honest and feel good experience while stuffing your belly.
-Be better on tracking, both products and origin.
+How to create an honest and feel-good experience while stuffing your belly.
+Be better on track, both products and origin.
 Be better on seasonal changes and create happenings around the meal.
 Online buzz is always good.

 8. If you were a retail manager, what would be the first thing you would do in your store/stores that could have an immediate effect?

-I would probably try to see where I could easily create some theater in the store.
+I would probably try to see where I could easily create some theatre in the store.
 So that the customer engaged with different products to give the whole shopping experience a new touch.